By The Wyoming LLC Attorney Team

 A Medicaid trust is an irrevocable trust, meaning that when you put assets into the trust you relinquish ownership and control over those assets.
 However, you can still receive income and benefit from the asset.
 For example, you can place your home in a Medicaid Trust and continue to live in it.

 Utilizing a Medicaid Trust will protect certain assets that may be subject to Medicaid spend down before assistance will be provided.
-Furthermore, it can enable you to qualify for Medicaid a lot sooner then you otherwise would and long before all of your hard-earned assets are exhausted, leaving nothing left for your spouse and children to live on.
+Furthermore, it can enable you to qualify for Medicaid a lot sooner than you otherwise would and long before all of your hard-earned assets are exhausted, leaving nothing left for your spouse and children to live on.

 However, your assets must be transferred to Medicaid trust at least 60 months before applying for Medicaid, in order to for your assets to enjoy full protection.
 Medicaid has a 5-year look back period for asset transfers and gifts.